zepheira/bibframe/model/lite.md

 property IDs defined on the resource).
 Properties may also have "value" (textual description of the expected value of the property, perhaps as a relationship to another resource, or as a data value).

-You'll notice that BIBFRAME terms use a humpCase/HumpCase convention, which derives from BIBFRAME legacy.
+You'll notice that BIBFRAME Lite terms use a humpCase/HumpCase convention, which derives from BIBFRAME legacy.

 -->